straider/coding-dojo/GNU/MSYS/README.md

 ## 1.3.
 Caveats & Pitfalls

-- Up to version 1.0.11 there's only a 32 bits choice, instead of 64 bits, even when host is Windows 7 64 bits.
+- Up to version 1.0.11 there's only a 32 bits choice, instead of 64 bits, even when host is Windows 7 64 bits;
+- It runs on top of Command Prompt window, instead of [mintty](https://code.google.com/p/mintty/) by default.

+> Although both Cygwin and MinGW can be used to port UNIX software to Windows, they have different approaches:

+- Cygwin aims to provide a complete POSIX layer that provides emulations of several system calls and libraries that exist on Linux, UNIX, and the BSD variants;
+- Unlike  Cygwin, MinGW does not require a compatibility layer DLL and thus programs do not need to be distributed with run-time DLL.
+But because MinGW is dependent upon Windows API calls, it cannot provide a full POSIX API; it is unable to compile some UNIX applications that can be compiled with Cygwin.

 # 2. Installation Steps